Antarctica in March

 Anvers Island

 Home to the United States' Palmer Station, Anvers Island offers various research opportunities in fields such as marine biology, glaciology, and climate science.
-It also features striking landscapes that include the stunning Marr Ice Piedmont, towering ice cliffs, and expansive glaciers.
+It also features stunning landscapes that include the stunning Marr Ice Piedmont, towering ice cliffs, and expansive glaciers.
 The island is home to diverse wildlife, from seals and penguins to seabirds and other marine creatures, making it a rich environment for ecological study and discovery.

 Neko Harbour